deancochran/deancochran.github.io/src/posts/machine-learning-on-the-edge-building-ml-powered-apps-with-sveltekit-and-tensorflowjs.md

 directly on mobile, camera, and other single board computer devices, rather than relying solely on remote cloud servers.

-> "Machine learning, particularly deep learning, is computationally heavy and
+> Machine learning, particularly deep learning, is computationally heavy and
 > requires servers with GPUs because **it often involves processing massive
 > datasets with complex algorithms, which can only be done efficiently through
 > parallel processing capabilities offered by GPUs, allowing for significantly
 > faster calculations compared to traditional CPUs**; essentially, GPUs can
 > handle many computations simultaneously, making them ideal for the demanding
-> tasks of training and running machine learning models" -
+> tasks of training and running machine learning models -
 > [Emmanuel Ohiri](https://www.cudocompute.com/blog/gpu-servers-for-ai-everything-you-need-to-know)

 While training and perfecting machine learning models requires significant